 What is thioguanine?

-Thioguanine is used to treat certain types of leukemia.
-Thioguanine is sometimes given with other cancer medications.
+Thioguanine is used to treat acute nonlymphocytic leukemia (a type of blood cancer), sometimes in combination with other cancer medicines.

 Thioguanine may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Before taking this medicine

 You should not use thioguanine if you are allergic to it, or if you have ever used thioguanine or mercaptopurine and they were not effective in treating your condition.

 Tell your doctor if you've ever had liver problems.

 Thioguanine may be more effective in younger people than in older people.
 How well you respond to thioguanine may also depend on whether you've had prior treatments for leukemia.

 Thioguanine may harm an unborn baby.
 Use effective birth control to prevent pregnancy, and tell your doctor if you become pregnant.